 However, the downward trend does appear to have bottomed out.
 Nearly all forecasts are unanimous in predicting a reversal of the trend for Indonesia in 2016.

 German companies’ engagement in Indonesia

-Companies like Siemens AG (which manufactures steam turbines in Bandung), KSB, Festo and Bosch have expanded their activities in Indonesia and LINDE AG and Ferrostaal AG plan to do so in their respective business sectors.
+Companies like Siemens AG, KSB, Festo and Bosch have expanded their activities in Indonesia and LINDE AG, Fresenius and Ferrostaal AG plan to do so in their respective business sectors.

 Indonesia is one of the global partners of German development cooperation.
 German-Indonesian cooperation began as early as the 1950s and Germany is Indonesia’s fourth largest bilateral development cooperation partner, after Japan, Australia and the United States.
 In addition, Germany provides substantial support for development programmes in Indonesia through multilateral institutions such as the United Nations, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Bank, the Asian Development Bank and the European Union budget.
 Germany also funds the work of non-governmental organisations and regional programmes in the context of ASEAN.

 The priority areas of bilateral development cooperation are:

 - Good Governance and Global Networks